 Juice and zest of 1 lime

-Whisk until well combined; the butter provides a rich base and the honey and lime bring sweetness and acidity.
+Whisk until well combined; the butter adds a luscious base, and the honey and lime add both sweetness and acidity.

 Step 4: Add Flavor